michellehewson/michellehewson/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi!
-My name is Michelle Hewson, I earned a B.S. in Mathematics from Western Carolina University and I am currently pursuing a M.S. in Data Science at Harvard University.
-I currently work as an Operations Research Analyst for the Air Force Special Operations Command, and I am interested in leveraging mathematical analysis to empower data-driven decision-making.
+My name is Michelle Hewson, I earned a B.S. in Mathematics from Western Carolina University and a M.S. in Data Science at Harvard University.
+I currently work as an Operations Research Analyst for the Air Force Special Operations Command, and I am interested in empowering data-driven decision-making to drive lasting impact.

 Feel free to reach out to me at michellelhewson@gmail.com / michellehewson@g.harvard.edu / https://www.linkedin.com/in/michellehewson 😄